Final TikTok deal on the way? China vows to work with US on proper resolution — What we know | Company Business News

 While the ministry in a statement said it is “committed to properly resolving issues related to TikTok”, it did not specify the details.

-Donald Trump has pitched for TikTok's US business to be spun into a separate entity owned by Americans, and holding company ByteDance's stake pared down to less than 20 per cent, the Bloomberg report added.
-This would be in line with a national security law in the US.
+Donald Trump has proposed that TikTok's US business be spun into a separate entity owned by Americans, with ByteDance's stake pared down to less than 20 per cent, according to the Bloomberg report.
+This would align with a national security law in the US.

-If it goes through, it could signal significant process in the US-China trade talks, but would require China to catapult on control of a major private company with large pie of the American social media space, it said.
+If it goes through, it could signal a significant development in the US-China trade talks, but would require China to take control of a major private company with a substantial presence in the American social media space, it said.

-As per a Pew Research Centre report published in September, around 43 per cent of US adults under 30 years get their news from TikTok, AP reported.
+As per a Pew Research Centre report published in September, around 43% of US adults under 30 years get their news from TikTok, AP reported.
 This is significantly higher compared to other social media platforms, including Google's YouTube, and Meta's Facebook and Instagram.

-And a survey by the Pew Research Centre found that around 33 per cent of Americans support a TikTok ban — down from 50 per cent who agreed with a survey in March 2023.
+And a survey by the Pew Research Centre found that around 33% of Americans support a TikTok ban — down from 50% who agreed with a survey in March 2023.
 Another 33 per cent said they would oppose the ban and a similar number said they were unsure of their view on the matter.

 Chinese law mandates control of IP, including TikTok's recommendation algorithm remain under the country's control, it added.